Taiwan independence movement: Background

 Taiwan is an island in East Asia.
 The indigenous population, who came from nearby China, spoke Austronesian languages.
 These aboriginal people have lived on the island for over 6000 years and, before 1620, were its only inhabitants.
-Taiwan has been occupied by several nations, including Spain, the Netherlands, Ming and Qing Dynasty China, and Japan.
+Taiwan has been occupied by several nations, including Spain, the Netherlands, China, (Note: Taiwan was ruled by the Ming (Kingdom of Tungning) the Qing and the Republic of China; Taiwanese nationalists who support a de-Sinicization perspective sometimes view Taiwan under Qing rule as having been under Manchu rule rather than Chinese rule, and they see Kingdom of Tungning as separate from Ming in mainland China.
+Today, the People's Republic of China—commonly referred to as "China"—claims Taiwan as its territory, but has never actually governed the island.) and Japan.

-After its defeat in the Chinese Civil War in 1949, the KMT party, which had ruled Nationalist China since 1928, moved to Taiwan where they reigned until Chen Shui-bian of the DPP became president in 2000.
+After its defeat in the Chinese Civil War in 1949, the Kuomintang, which had ruled the Republic of China since 1928, retreated to Taiwan where it ruled until Chen Shui-bian of the Democratic Progressive Party (DPP) became president in 2000.

 Early

-From a pro-independence supporter's point of view, the movement for Taiwan independence began under Qing rule in the 1680s which led to a well known the saying, "Every three years an uprising, every five years a rebellion".
+From a pro-independence supporter's point of view, the movement for Taiwan independence began under Qing rule in the 1680s which led to the well known saying, "Every three years an uprising, every five years a rebellion".
 Taiwan Independence supporters compared Taiwan under KMT rule to South Africa under apartheid.

+Taiwanese society and culture was heavily shaped by the Japanese occupation of the island, which promoted Japanization policies that co-opted local elites with the Imperial Japanese Army.
+This sparked off localist resistance against the Japanese by both indigenous peoples and native-born Han Chinese-Taiwanese, which was eventually suppressed.
+Initially carried out by local militias and Qing loyalists between 1895 to 1915, as direct armed rebellions were systematically eliminated by the 1920s, Taiwanese intellectuals pivoted to nonviolent anti-colonial resistance to fight for political autonomy and civil rights.
+Japan's 50-year colonial rule catalyzed the modern Taiwan independence movement by forging a distinct Taiwanese identity formed through shared experiences under Japanese institutions, education and infrastructure development.
+Local elections were permitted in 1935, which was the first introduction of voting.

 The Taiwan independence movement under Japan was supported by Mao Zedong in the 1930s as a means of freeing Taiwan from Japanese rule.

 With the end of World War II in 1945, by issuing "General Order No. 1" to the Supreme Commander for the Allied Powers, the Allies agreed that the Republic of China Army under the KMT would "temporarily occupy Taiwan, on behalf of the Allied forces."

-From 1928 to 1942, the CCP maintained that Taiwan was a separate nation in order to get rid of Japanese occupation of the island.
-Mao Zedong was an early supporter of Taiwanese independence, telling Edgar Snow in the 1930s that the CCP would lend "our enthusiastic help in their struggle for independence."
-He changed this position only after the Nationalists started claiming Taiwan with the Cairo Declaration, challenging the status of China.